RoRoche/AndroidStarter/architecture.md

 }
 ```

-Now let's have a look on the DAO.
+Now let's have a look at the DAO.
 This design pattern aims at accessing to the concrete data through an abstract interface.
 It describes and implements specific data operations to conform to the single responsibility principle.

 Fortunately, OrmLite provides the [Dao interface](http://ormlite.com/javadoc/ormlite-core/com/j256/ormlite/dao/Dao.html) and its implementation: [BaseDaoImpl](http://ormlite.com/javadoc/ormlite-core/com/j256/ormlite/dao/BaseDaoImpl.html).
 All the traditional CRUD operations I need are available.

-Unfortunately, there are executing synchronously.
-That's where RxJava comes wisely to perform those operations asynchronously.
+Unfortunately, there are executed synchronously.
+That's where RxJava comes in handy to perform those operations asynchronously.

-So I rewrote all the available methods in a RxJava-way.
+So I rewrote all the available methods in a RxJava way.

 So I created an interface as follows: